ollieistic/ollieistic/README.md

 ## 👋 Yo, I'm Ollieistic.

 I have always hade a passion for creating.
-A looooong time ago, that passion turned into programming, development and content.
-Programming is my number one favorite.
+A looooong time ago, that passion turned into programming and developing.
-As of right now, I have nothing to showcase here.
+As of right now, I have nothing to showcase here, so yeah.

    <p align="left">
       <a href="https://www.youtube.com/@Ollieistic?sub_confirmation=1">